 In Hebrew, this situation is more common (notably because the alphabet has no vowels).

-The exact origin of the Atbash cipher is uncertain, but it is known to have been used in ancient Israel around the 6th or 5th century BC.
+The origins of the Atbash cipher date back to antiquity, probably around the 6th or 5th century BC, in Israel.

 dCode retains ownership of the "Atbash Cipher" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Atbash Cipher" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or the "Atbash Cipher" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Atbash Cipher" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!
+Any algorithm for the "Atbash Cipher" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Atbash Cipher" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Atbash Cipher" or any other element are not public (except explicit open source licence).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.